moritzploss/ex-patterns/README.md

 In other words, *patterns* are just plain old JavaScript data structures that (can) contain special placeholders.
-It follows that **patterns are composable**, and you can combine, nest, modify and re-use them in whatever way you want ( you can even do something we call *parent capturing*, which is prettry neat and not widely supported in other libraries):
+It follows that **patterns are composable**, and you can combine, nest, modify and re-use them in whatever way you want ( you can even do something called [*parent capturing*](https://github.com/moritzploss/ex-patterns#parent-capturing), which is prettry neat and not widely supported in other libraries):

 ```javascript
 const cityPattern = { city: C };